peacalm/cpp-luaw/README.md

 void set_string(@NAME_TYPE@ name, const std::string& value);
 ```

-Also, `@PATH_TYPE@` could be single string or string list.
+Also, `@PATH_TYPE@` could be a single string or a string list.
-If it is a single string, this API set a global variable to Lua;
+If it is a single string, this API sets a global variable to Lua;
-If it is a string list, this API set a subfield of a Lua table, and if keys
+If it is a string list, this API sets a subfield of a Lua table, and if keys
-in path doesn't exist or it is not a table (or indexable and newindexable userdata),
+in path doesn't exist or it is not a table
+(or not indexable and newindexable userdata),
 it will creat a new table for it.

 So the set operation will always succeed.